Skip to main content

 Show consumption

-Retrieve consumption data returns 15-minute intervals (smart meters) or monthly totals (analog).
+Retrieve usage data returns 15-minute intervals (smart meters) or monthly totals (analog).
 Pair it with Retrieve a price time series to show “you used X kWh during cheap hours.”

 5